TRAPPIST-1: TRAPPIST-1e

-TRAPPIST-1e has a semi-major axis of 0.029 AU and orbits its star every 6.10 Earth days.
-It has density similar that of Earth.
+TRAPPIST-1e has a semi-major axis of 0.0293 AU and orbits its star every 6.10 days.
+It has a density similar to that of Earth.
 Based on several climate models, the planet is the most likely of the system to have retained its water, and the most likely to have liquid water for many climate states.
 A dedicated climate model project called TRAPPIST-1 Habitable Atmosphere Intercomparison (THAI) has been launched to study its potential climate states.
 Based on observations of its Lyman-alpha radiation emissions, TRAPPIST-1e may be losing hydrogen at a rate of 0.6e7 g/s.

 TRAPPIST-1e is in a comparable position within the habitable zone to that of Proxima Centauri b, (Note: The exoplanet Proxima Centauri b resides in the habitable zone of the nearest star to the Solar System.) which also has an Earth-like density.
 TRAPPIST-1e could have retained masses of water equivalent to several of Earth's oceans.
 Moderate quantities of carbon dioxide could warm TRAPPIST-1e to temperatures suitable for the presence of liquid water.

 TRAPPIST-1f

-TRAPPIST-1f has a semi-major axis of 0.038 AU and orbits its star every 9.21 Earth days.
+TRAPPIST-1f has a semi-major axis of 0.0385 AU and orbits its star every 9.21 days.
 It is likely too distant from its host star to sustain liquid water, being instead an entirely glaciated snowball planet that might host a subsurface ocean.
 Moderate quantities of CO_{2} could warm TRAPPIST-1f to temperatures suitable for the presence of liquid water.
 Lakes or ponds with liquid water might form in places where tidal heating is concentrated.
 TRAPPIST-1f may have retained masses of water equivalent to several of Earth's oceans and which could comprise up to half of the planet's mass; it could thus be an ocean planet.
 (Note: Ocean bodies can still be referred to as such when they are covered by ice.)

 TRAPPIST-1g

-TRAPPIST-1g has a semi-major axis of 0.047 AU and orbits its star every 12.4 Earth days.
+TRAPPIST-1g has a semi-major axis of 0.0469 AU and orbits its star every 12.35 days.
 It is likely too distant from its host star to sustain liquid water, being instead a snowball planet that might host a subsurface ocean.
 Moderate quantities of CO_{2} or internal heat from radioactive decay and tidal heating may warm its surface to above the melting point of water.
 TRAPPIST-1g may have retained masses of water equivalent to several of Earth's oceans; density estimates of the planet, if confirmed, indicate it is not dense enough to consist solely of rock.
 Up to half of its mass may be water.